The Best Affordable Resorts in San Diego for Families!

 Pros: The rooms here are very affordable, even the corner suites.
 The pool area is gorgeous and boasts THREE water slides (confirm availability during coronavirus before booking).

-Pros: Mission Bay Resort is beautifully updated, has two bayfront beaches, a marina for rentals and offers affordable rooms, studios and suites.
+Pros: Mission Bay Resort is beautifully updated, has two bayfront beaches (no waves/mother’s beaches), a marina for rentals and offers affordable rooms, studios and suites.
 It’s also pet-friendly.

 Cons: There are very limited number of suites, so book this family friendly resort early to grab one of these deal-and-a-half suites.